ortus-docs/commandbox-docs/usage/command-help.md

 ## HTML Command API Docs

-For a full list of all the commands that ship with CommandBox as well as all their paramaters and samples, please visit our [Command API docs](http://apidocs.ortussolutions.com/commandbox/current) which are auto-generated each build.
+For a full list of all the commands that ship with CommandBox as well as all their parameters and samples, please visit our [Command API docs](http://apidocs.ortussolutions.com/commandbox/current) which are auto-generated each build.
 This is the same information available to you via the `help` command, but in a searchable format you can browse outside of the CLI.

 * [http://apidocs.ortussolutions.com/commandbox/current](http://apidocs.ortussolutions.com/commandbox/current)